Stiff-Arming Biden and Blaming Trump

 One need only look at the venue for their closing arguments to see who’s on offense and who’s on defense.

-On Sunday night, Donald Trump was in the belly of the beast, New York City, a city in which Democrats outnumber Republicans nine to one, and a city in which he’s been victimized by the Left’s sustained lawfare campaign against him.
+On Sunday night, Donald Trump was in the belly of the beast, New York City, where Democrats outnumber Republicans nine to one, and where he’s been victimized by the Left’s sustained lawfare campaign against him.
 There, during a jam-packed, star-studded six-hour Nazi rally at historic Madison Square Garden, he began by making Ronald Reagan’s closing argument: “Are you better off now than you were four years ago?”

 Trump then made the case for his return to the White House: sovereignty in the form of a secure southern border, security in the form of an America-first foreign policy, and prosperity in the form of lower inflation and a stronger economy.
 Oh, and the unfitness of his opponent.